profunktor/dorado/README.md

 [info] Passed: Total 1, Failed 0, Errors 0, Passed 1
 ```

-In case of failure, you might see something like this.
+In case of failure, you might see something like this (not the best error message but that might be improved in future iterations).

 ```scala
 sbt:examples> test